Hiroeme/landing/_posts/2025-01-01-here-still.md

 I truly wish you the best in everything you will do in your life.
 Actually, I know you will be the best!
 Everything will go your way I bet!

 Thank you for the wonderful, amazing experience.

+---

+It's getting better, but I still miss you.
+I hope you're not feeling what I'm feeling.
+I wouldn't want this on anyone.